 - Accounts Payable A voucher process is utilized to safeguard SLCIDA-CDC finances.
-All SLCIDA-CDC vouchers require review and verification by the Chief Financial Officer, who prepares the voucher and check.
-Additional verification are required by two additional persons.
+SLCIDA-CDC vouchers require review and verification by the Chief Financial Officer, who prepares the youchers and checks.
+Additional verification is required by two additional persons.
 A member of staff, and the Chief Executive Officer.
-Two signatures is required on all checks issued (typically the Chief Financial Officer and SLCIDA-CDC Chairman).
-Multiple persons signing off on the process makes this low risk. - Accounts Receivable All monies received by the SLCIDA-CDC are recorded into a main check register database by a staff member, who then stamp endorses all checks and delivers them to the Chief Financial Officer.
+Two signatures are required on all checks issued (typically the Chief Financial Officer and SLCIDA-CDC Chairman). - Multiple persons signing off on the process makes this low risk. - Accounts Receivable All monies received by the SLCIDA-CDC are recorded into a main check register database by a staff member, who then stamp endorses all checks and delivers them to the Chief Financial Officer.
 The Chief Financial Officer ensures that all funds are coded (categorized).
 Each check is entered into the QuickBooks system, a receipt generated, and a deposit created.
-The deposit receipt from the bank is then attached to the appropriate back up document for the deposit.
-Log books, bank verification & receipts make this low risk. - Investments Certificates of deposit are typically bid out to the financial institutions recognized in SLCIDA's Investment Policy.
+The deposit receipt from the bank is then attached to the appropriate back up document for the deposit. - Log books, bank verification & receipts make this low risk. - Investments Certificates of deposit are typically bid out to the financial institutions recognized in SLCIDA's Investment Policy.
 When a CD matures, it is renewed for an additional term at the current institution, or financial institutions are contacted, and bids are requested.
 The CD is awarded to the financial institution that can offer the highest interest rate and complete collateralization.
-Pursuant to the SLCIDA-CDC's Investment Policy no one financial institution may hold more than 60% of the SLCIDA-CDC's cash on deposit.
+Pursuant to the SLCIDA-CDC's Investment Policy, no financial institution may hold more than 60% of the SLCIDA-CDC's cash on deposit.
 Only persons authorized by the SLCIDA-CDC's Board are allowed to open a CD.
-Typically, this responsibility falls to the Chief Financial Officer.
-Allocating cash at various financial institutions reducing the risk of loss and utilizing authorized signers makes this a low risk.
+Typically, this responsibility falls to the Chief Financial Officer. - Allocating cash at various financial institutions reducing the risk of loss and utilizing authorized signers makes this a low risk.

-The system of controls applicable to the SLCIDA-CDC was last reviewed by the SLCIDA-CDC's Governance Committee on October 28, 2022 and the complete Board on October 28, 2022.
+The system of controls applicable to the SLCIDA-CDC was last reviewed by the SLCIDA-CDC's Governance Committee on December 20, 2023 and the complete Board on December 20, 2023.
 The Board's review affirmed that there are no material control weaknesses to be reported.
 The SLCIDA-CDC undergoes an annual financial audit by an independent CPA firm.
 While auditors are not engaged to perform an audit of internal controls, auditors do provide management letter comments when they encounter internal weaknesses.
-No material weaknesses have been indentified by the independent auditors.
+No material weaknesses have been identified by the independent auditors.
 If a weakness was noted, it would be addressed by the Audit and Finance Committee.
 A change in protocol would be made to lower the associated risk and reduce weakness in the internal control, and a solution then presented to the Board.

-In summary, the present internal control structure appears to be sufficient to meet internal control objectives that pertain to the prevention and detection of errors and irregularities.
+In summery, the present internal control structure appears to be sufficient to meet internal control objectives that pertain to the prevention and detection of ex Reviewed by: Chief Executive Officer - Date Chief Financial Officer - Date Page 3/

-Reviewed by: